etiennelopes/SqlProj-QS/README.md

 2. Creating a DBADATABASE in the instance, allowing to keep the history of what has happened along the way for each database.
-Code available in:
+Code and comments available in:
-   - SqlProj-QS_tables.sql;
+   - **SqlProj-QS_tables.sql**

    - SqlProj-QS_procedures.sql